element-hq/element-web/docs/config.md

 or account information.

-As of Riot 1.4.0, all identity server functions are optional and you are prompted to agree terms before data is sent to the identity server.
+As of Riot 1.4.0, all identity server functions are optional and you are prompted to agree to terms before data is sent to the identity server.

 Riot will check multiple sources when looking for an identity server to use in the following order of preference: